Want more recommendations for your family?

-A lot or a little?
+A Lot or a Little?

 Parents need to know that Barney: Let's Go to the Doctor is a compilation of short Barney tales about going to the doctor, dentist, and vet starring everyone's favorite purple dinosaur.
 Barney teaches kids the importance of healthy habits such as brushing your teeth, washing your hands, eating healthy foods, and exercising with fun song-and-dance numbers.
 He also teaches kids what to expect when they visit the doctor, dentist, or vet and takes the fear and anxiety out of the visits by showing exactly what will happen when you get there and explaining that doctors are there to help us and make us feel better.
 To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

 Although Barney may not be most parents' cup of tea, this video does a great job of taking the fear out of doctor and dental visits with a mix of original songs and a few old favorites.
 It also has some fun songs that might help encourage reluctant kids to brush their teeth or find new ways to get up and get moving.
 The scene at a real dentist's office that shows what a dental visit actually entails is especially helpful.